-But it does not follow that most commercial software is symbolic.
+But-and this matters-it does not follow that most commercial software is symbolic.
 For consider the language used in that last paragraph.
-What is compositional-and hence symbolic-is the programming language, taken as a whole, not any specific program that one writes in that language.
-It follows that the activity of programming-the activity engaged in by people, for which they often get well paid-is a symbolic process.
-That may be an important fact.
-It might be usable as an early indicator of what children will grow up into good programmers, for example, or represent a limitation on how we construct computers.
-But it is irrelevant to the computational theory of mind.
-It is not programming that mentation is supposed to be like, after all, according cognitivism's fundamental thesis.8 It is the running of a (single) program.
+What is compositional-and hence is symbolic is the programming language, taken as a whole, not any specific program that one writes in that language.
+It follows that the activity of programming is a symbolic process-i.e., the activity engaged in by people, for which they are often well paid.
+That may be an important fact, for a variety of reasons: it might be usable as an early indicator of what children will grow up to be good programmers, or represent an insight into or limitation on how we construct computers.
+But it is irrelevant to the computational theory of mind, since it is not programming that mentation is supposed to be like, according cognitivism's fundamental thesis.10 Rather, the claim of the computational theory of mind is that thought or cognition or mentation is like (or even: is) the running of a (single) program.

-If you write a network control program, and I write a hyperbolic browser, and a friend writes a just-in-time compiler, all in C++, each of us uses the compositional power of the language to specify a particular computational program or process or architecture.
-There is no reason to suppose-indeed, good reason not to suppose-that those programs, those resulting specific, concrete active loci of behavior, will retain the compositional power of the language we used to specify them.
+Thus if you write a network control program, and I write a hyperbolic browser, and a friend writes a just-in-time compiler, all in C++, each of us uses the compositional power of the C++ programming language to specify a particular computational program or process or architecture.
+There is no reason to suppose-good reason not to suppose, in fact-that those programs, those resulting specific, concrete active loci of behavior, will retain the compositional power of the language we used to specify them.
 To think so is, like the Martian, to make something of a use/mention mistake.

 To make this precise, we need to be more careful with our language.
-As is standard, I will call C++ and its ilk (Fortran, Basic, Java, etc.) programming languages.
-Programming languages, I admit, are compositional representational systems, and hence symbolic.
+As is entirely standard, I will call C++ and its ilk (Fortran, Basic, Java, JavaScript, etc.) programming languages.
+As stated above, I admit that programming languages are compositional representational systems-and hence symbolic.
 They are used, by people, to specify or construct individual programs.
-Programs are static, or at least passive, roughly textual, entities, of the sort that you read, edit, print out, etc.-i.e., of the sort that exists in your emacs buffer.9
+Programs are static, or at least passive, roughly textual, entities, of the sort that you read, edit, print out, etc.-i.e., of the sort that exists in your EMACS buffer.11